 Advocacy & Social Justice

-Leading with the principle of Tikkun Olam, WRJ mobilizes collective action on a variety of causes to create a more just and compassionate world for people of all backgrounds and identities.
+As one of WRJ's three pillars, social justice is core to Women of Reform Judaism.
+Leading with the principle of Tikkun Olam, WRJ mobilizes collective action on a variety of causes to create a more just and compassionate world for all.

 Key Issues